awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-prereqs.md

    + Which resources users and groups can include in their stack sets\.
    + Which stack set operations specific users and groups can perform\.

+Note: The StackSet IAM Roles must have the same names described below, these are AWSCloudFormationStackSetAdministrationRole and AWSCloudFormationStackSetExecutionRole.

 1. Create the necessary IAM service roles in your adminstrator and target accounts to define the permissions you want\.

 **Topics**